admin-shell-io/id/aas/3/0/README.md

 ## AssetKind/Instance
  Concrete, clearly identifiable component of a certain type.

- [http://admin-shell.io/aas/3/0/AssetKind/INSTANCE](http://admin-shell.io/aas/3/0/AssetKind/INSTANCE) The NamedIndividual INSTANCE of the AssetKind class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/AssetKind/INSTANCE](http://admin-shell.io/aas/3/0/AssetKind/INSTANCE) The NamedIndividual Instance of the AssetKind class as defined in IDTA-01001-3-0.

 ## AssetKind/NotApplicable
  not applicable

  [https://admin-shell.io/aas/3/0/AssetKind/NotApplicable](https://admin-shell.io/aas/3/0/AssetKind/NotApplicable) The NamedIndividual NotApplicable of the AssetKind class as defined in IDTA-01001-3-0.

 ## AssetKind/Type
  hardware or software element which specifies the common attributes shared by all instances of the type.

- [http://admin-shell.io/aas/3/0/AssetKind/TYPE](http://admin-shell.io/aas/3/0/AssetKind/TYPE) The NamedIndividual TYPE of the AssetKind class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/AssetKind/TYPE](http://admin-shell.io/aas/3/0/AssetKind/TYPE) The NamedIndividual Type of the AssetKind class as defined in IDTA-01001-3-0.

+// Submodel element BasicEventElement

 ## BasicEventElement
  A basic event.

  [http://admin-shell.io/aas/3/0/BasicEventElement](http://admin-shell.io/aas/3/0/BasicEventElement) The BasicEventElement class as defined in IDTA-01001-3-0.

-## BasicEventElement/observed
- Reference to the data or other elements that are being observed.

- [https://admin-shell.io/aas/3/0/BasicEventElement/observed](https://admin-shell.io/aas/3/0/BasicEventElement/observed) The attribute observed of the BasicEventElement class as defined in IDTA-01001-3-0'.

 ## BasicEventElement/direction